 Most favorite flavor of Kakigoori

 The most favorite taste of “Kakigori” is the royal road “Strawberry”.
-There are “Kakigori lovers” that accounted for 62.3% of the total, making it a popular all-purpose dessert for men and women of all ages.
-The most popular taste ranking is the classic “strawberry”.
-It has gained support from people of all ages, from the 20s to 50s.
-The second place, “condensed milk,” has a particularly conspicuous female vote, resulting in a difference in popularity between men and women.
+“Kakigori lovers” accounted for 62.3% of the total, making it a popular all-purpose dessert enjoyed across all ages and genders.
+The most popular flavor is the classic “strawberry,” which has gained broad support from people in their 20s through 50s.
+Second place, “condensed milk,” drew a notably higher share of votes from women, revealing a difference in popularity across gender groups.

 What is the trend of Kakigoori in recent years?